blacklocus/jquery-formlink/README.md

 This will generate an &lt;a&gt; at the end of the form with the FormLink.

-TODO custom callback option...

-Alternatively, the FormLink handle may be given.
+Alternatively, FormLink may be given a initialization callback function.
+The function itself receives a handle to retrieve the FormLink.

     $(form).formlink({
-        handle: '.formlink' // anything that jQuery accepts });
+        handle: function(formlink) {
+            // We have access to formlink API here.
+There's a button that when clicked will display the current formlink.
+            $('button#formlink-getter').click(function(event) {
+                alert(formlink.get());
+            });
+        }
+    });

 Currently a FormLink may only pre-fill a single form.